estradiol and dydrogesterone

 herbal medicines containing St John's wort

-some medicines for epilepsy such as phenytoin, phenobarbitone and carbamazepine
+some medicines for epilepsy such as phenytoin, phenobarbital (phenobarbitone) and

 some antibiotics and anti-infectives such as rifampicin and ritonavir

-some medicines with a narrow therapeutic index such as Tacrolimus, cyclosporine A, Fentanyl and Theophylline
+some medicines with a narrow therapeutic index such as Tacrolimus, ciclosporin, Fentanyl

 How to take Femoston